 Proposal 1 (election of ten nominees as directors) is an uncontested director election.
-Our Bylaws require that each nominee be elected by a plurality of votes cast at any meeting for the election of directors at which a quorum is present.
-Broker non-votes will have no effect on Proposal 1 because they are not considered votes cast.
+Our bylaws require that each nominee be elected by an affirmative majority of the shares represented at the Annual Meeting in person (including by webcast) or by properly executed proxy and entitled to vote on Proposal 1 is required to approve the election of each of the nominees for election as a director.
+Abstentions and broker non-votes will have no effect on Proposal 1 because they are not considered votes cast.

-With respect to Proposal 2 (ratification of the selection of BDO USA, LLP) and Proposal 3 (non-binding, advisory vote on executive compensation), the affirmative vote of a majority of the shares represented at the meeting and entitled to vote on the proposal is necessary for approval.
-Abstentions will be equivalent to a vote against Proposals 2 and 3.
-Broker non-votes will have no effect on the results of Proposal 3 because they are not considered votes cast.
+With respect to Proposal 2 (ratification of the selection of BDO USA, LLP), Proposal 3 (non-binding, advisory vote on executive compensation) and Proposal 4 (approval of Section 162(m) performance goals as set forth in our 2011 Incentive Plan), the affirmative vote of a majority of the shares represented at the meeting and entitled to vote on the proposal is necessary for approval.
+Abstentions will be equivalent to a vote against Proposals 2, 3 and 4.
+Broker non-votes will have no effect on the results of Proposals 1, 3 and 4 because they are not considered votes cast.
 However, regarding Proposal 2, the ratification of the appointment of our independent registered public accounting firm is considered a "routine" item and brokerage firms may vote in their discretion on this matter on behalf of beneficial owners who have not furnished voting instructions before the date of the Annual Meeting.